Exercise Is More Than Working Out

 And every time I exercise—no matter what time of day—I feel a burst of energy and a lightness to my mood.

 I used to run and do high-intensity interval training to the point of exhaustion.
 I would force myself to push through it, thinking: Keep going.
 Just keep pushing through.
+Learn how I realized I had an eating disorder and how I overcame it.

 It wasn’t until I learned that exercise is meant to be enjoyed and not something I needed to force that I really started looking forward to it.
 I began to look at exercise as moving my body in healthy ways that feel good—not just exclusively in short bursts of targeted exercises.